adrielcodeco/vscode-formact-prettier/README.md

 ![command](assets/formact.command.png)

-Can be used with [formact extension](https://github.com/adrielcodeco/vscode-formact) passing `source.format.prettier` action
+Can be used with [formact extension](https://github.com/adrielcodeco/vscode-formact) passing `formact.prettier.format` action

 ![formact config](assets/formact.config.png)

-Or can be used on `editor.codeActionsOnSave` passing `source.format.prettier` action
+Or can be used on `editor.codeActionsOnSave` passing `formact.prettier.format` action

 ![editor.codeActionsOnSave](assets/codeActionsOnSave.png)